alexandrebarbaruiva/facebook-page-post-scraper/Language/English/README.md

 For Windows, is necessary to follow Splinter instructions:([Instruncions to download ChromeDriver](https://splinter.readthedocs.io/en/latest/drivers/chrome.html)).
 Once ChromeDriver installed sucessfully use
 ```
-make
+make run
 ```
 and follow the instructions to use the program.
+The file `entidades.csv` define which pages we are scrapping, so update it as you want.

 ## Testing the code